$53 Find Cheap Flights from North America to South Carolina

 • What is the cheapest time of day to fly to South Carolina?

-The cheapest time of day to fly to South Carolina is generally in the evening, when round-trip flights cost $220 on average.
-Morning departures are around 6% more expensive than evening flights, on average.
-The most expensive time of day to fly to South Carolina is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $402.
+The cheapest time of day to fly to South Carolina is generally in the morning, when round-trip flights cost $233 on average.
+The most expensive time of day to fly to South Carolina is generally at night, which is peak travel time and where the average cost of a ticket is $256.

 • What is the cheapest flight to South Carolina?